cemrekaraoglan/ifc-rasterization/README.md

 4. **Rasterization**: Creates a 3D grid and checks the intersections of the meshes with the grid.
 5. **Visualization**: Visualizes the point cloud and the 3D grid using PyVista.
 6. **Room Detection**: The function `find_rooms` identifies enclosed spaces within the IFC file based on the processed grid.
-7. **Parameter Tuning**: The script allows for tuning parameters like cell sizes for different levels of detail in processing.
+7. **Parameter Tuning**: Allows for tuning parameters like cell sizes for different levels of detail in processing.
-8. **Quantitative Analysis**: The function `fetch_element_quantities` extracts the number of the cells with the same attributes from the IFC file for further analysis.
+8. **Quantitative Analysis**: The function `fetch_element_quantities` extracts the number of cells with the same attributes from the IFC file for further analysis.
-9. **Batch Processing**: The script can process multiple IFC files in a directory and output results in a structured format.
+9. **Batch Processing**: Processes multiple IFC files in a directory and outputs results in a structured format.

 ## Functions